-Site Condition Monitoring provides a means of assessing the structure and function of H4060 on SACs in Scotland.
-Assessment is based on the results of assessments carried out between 2005 and 2015.
+Site Condition Monitoring provides a means of assessing the structure and function of H7220 on SACs in Scotland.
+Assessment is based on the results of assessments carried out between 2001 and 2015.
 Results are recorded on the SNH SCM database, from which data was extracted to A2298772 on 23/05/2017.
-Within this period, the proportion of H400 on SACs considered to be in Favourable condition has increased from 25% in 2012 (based on assessments carried out between 1999 and 2010) to 39% in 2016.
-Six per cent of H4060 is assessed as recovering, a very slight decrease from 2012, presumably accounted for among the 7% of habitat now considered to be Favourable recovered.
-A further 12% of the extent is now reported to be Unfavourable but recovering due to management, three times the 2012 figure.
-Overall, 615ha was assessed as declining in condition (Unfavourable declining or Favourable declining), with 3564ha recovered or recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 1444ha and 798ha respectively for 2012, a dramatic improvement.
-As the proportion in Favourable condition has increased by more than half, and the extent reported to be recovering exceeds the extent reported as declining, overall the judgement is that condition is improving.
+Within this period, the proportion of H7220 on SACs considered to be in Favourable condition remained at 10% between 2012 (based on assessments carried out between 2002 and 2008) and 2015.
+All of the Unfavourable H7220 is assessed as recovering, as against 2% of the total habitat extent in 2012.
+(It should be noted that almost 90% of the extent of this habitat occurs on a single site, which therefore has an overwhelming influence on the assesments for the habitat as a whole).
+Overall, Oha was assessed as declining in condition (Unfavourable declining or Favourable declining), with 41ha recovered or recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 0ha and 1ha respectively for 2012.
+Although the proportion in Favourable condition has remained low and stable, given that all the remaining extent of the habitat is assessed as recovering, overall condition is judged to be improving.